 Let’s Think in English primary programme supports a mastery curriculum.
 Pupils are provided with structured challenges where they develop their reasoning with the support of their peers while the teacher helps deepen their reasoning through mediation.
 LTE believes mastery can only be understood in terms of the development of cognition.

-Over 150 schools from Buckinghamshire, Cornwall, Devon, London, Hampshire, Norfolk, Rochdale in the UK as well as International schools in Hong Kong, Switzerland and Vietnam are using the programme.
+Over 400 schools in the UK as well as international schools in Brazil, Bulgaria, Hong Kong, Poland, Switzerland and Vietnam are using the programme.
 Training is available for individual schools or clusters of schools.

 Let’s Think in English primary training is based on effective professional development and is specifically designed to enhance teaching and learning.
 It is centered on exemplar lessons, classroom practice and collaborative reflection.
 Teacher evaluations of the programme have shown significant gains in all aspects of teaching, but particularly in providing appropriate challenges for the more capable students, implementing alternative strategies in their classrooms, helping their students think critically, and adjusting their lessons to an appropriate level for individual students.
 Teachers believe the programme makes them more thoughtful and confident.